-In December 2017, Shingler signed a new contract with the region, the stalwart has been at the club for the best part of a decade and amassed 170 appearances in the regional jersey scoring 19 tries.
+In December 2017, Shingler signed a new contract with Scarlets, having been at the club for the best part of a decade and amassed 170 appearances in the regional jersey scoring 19 tries.

-In January he was named in the Wales 6 Nations squad, he enters the competition with 13 Tests for Wales.
+In January he was named in the Wales 6 Nations squad, entering the competition with 13 Tests for Wales.

-Ahead of the 2020 Six Nations, Shingler has once again been named for the Wales squad.
-He has a total of 26 caps.
+Ahead of the 2020 Six Nations, Shingler was once again named for the Wales squad with a total of 26 caps.

 No 4 Lock